 During the decades of the nineties and twenties, different international scenarios led to national and local authorities’ compromise to work together against climate change.
-The most remarkable agreements for the current case study are the Brundtland Report and Agenda 21 because they set milestones for cooperation between European cities and indigenous communities from the Amazon forest.
+The Brundtland Report and Agenda 21 set milestones for cooperation between European cities and indigenous communities from the Amazon forest.
 In 1987, the Brundtland Report stated that critical global environmental problems were primarily the result of the Global South’s enormous poverty and the unsustainable production patterns and consumption in the North.
 Later, in 1992, Agenda 21 proposed an action plan to be implemented globally, nationally, and locally in fields where human activity impacted nature.
 Between acknowledging different roles in global environmental problems, and the agreement of goals and actions for sustainable development, international strategic partnerships were provided.

 Since 1990, meetings between indigenous representatives from Amazonia and municipal representatives from Germany, Austria, and Switzerland took place.
 It was recognized that “changes to the global climate have two main sources: emissions from industrial centers of the North and the destruction of tropical rainforests”.
 The conversations resolved in a partnership declaration between European cities and indigenous peoples of Amazonia to protect the rainforest and global climate.
 This association received the name of Climate Alliance, and one of its earliest signatories was the city of Hannover.